deufrai/als/content/en/docs/v0.7/user-guide/als-gui/controls/_index.md

 {{% /alert %}}

 - `Align` activates the **alignment** of subs on the session reference.
-- Dropdown list defines the **stacking mode** used for this session:
+- The dropdown list defines the **stacking mode** used for this session:
-    - `mean`: each pixel of the resulting image is the average of the corresponding pixels of each image in the current stack.
+- `mean` : The value of each pixel in the generated image is the **average value** of that pixel in all the images in the stack.
-    - `sum`: each pixel of the resulting image is the sum of the corresponding pixels of each image in the current stack.
+- `sum` : The value of each pixel in the generated image is the **sum** of the values of that pixel in all the images in the stack.

-## Detection Threshold
+## Detection Threshold {#threshold}

-To proceed with alignment, ALS searches for similarities (**groups of 3 stars**) between the sub and the session reference.
+Subs of poor quality are discarded using a similarities threshold:

-Subs of too poor quality are discarded using a threshold: Any sub with a number of similarities **below** this threshold is ignored.
+Any sub having a number of similarities with the session reference **below** this threshold is ignored.

-The `Threshold` slider allows you to set this threshold in real-time.
+The `Threshold` slider allows you to set this detection threshold.

 **Behavior when an image is ignored**:

 - The image is not added to the stack.
 The **Stack** module waits for the next image.
 - A **WARNING** is added to the `Session Log`.
-It includes the text _Alignment matches count is lower than configured threshold_.
+It includes the text '_Alignment matches count is lower than configured threshold_'.
 - The `Acknowledge` button in the `Session Log` is activated.
 - If the `Session Log` is hidden, the new issues indicator appears in the `Issues` section of the panel.